Not sure where your information should be stored?

 - There could be security risks that compromise the confidentially, integrity and availability of your information or make it publicly available while placing the university at risk.

 - Sensitive or confidential information (patient, student, credit card, Personally Identifiable Confidential Information) must NEVER be stored external to ECU without appropriate university approval and information security assessment.
+See the sensitive information storage page for approved storage options.

 - ECU information could be exported and housed outside the U.S. under foreign jurisdiction.